TouK/nussknacker/CONTRIBUTING/cla-individual.md

 ![image](https://nussknacker.io/wp-content/uploads/2021/10/Nussknacker-logo-black.svg)
 # Individual Contributor License Agreement ("Agreement")

+This file is based on the Individual Contributor License Agreement used by the Apache Software Foundation.

 Thank you for your interest in software projects stewarded by Nussknacker P.S.A.("Nussknacker").
 In order to clarify the intellectual property license granted with Contributions from any person or entity, Nussknacker